martishin/fullstack-image-classifier/README.md

-Image classifier used to determine whether a patient has pneumonia or not
+(WIP) Image classifier used to determine whether a patient has pneumonia or not